j4ndrw/BCUCSH-DeTraC/README.md

 ### <b>Training</b>

-The DeTraC model consists of training one model (we'll call it the ```feature extractor```), using said model to extract features, with which we'll compose a new dataset of images using <i>k-means clustering</i> to divide the features into 2 parts, and training a new model (we'll call it the ```feature composer```) on the newly composed dataset.
+The DeTraC model consists of training one model (we'll call it the ```feature extractor```), using said model to extract features, with which we'll compose a new dataset of images using <i>k-means clustering</i> to divide the features into k parts, and training a new model (we'll call it the ```feature composer```) on the newly composed dataset.

 Both the feature extractor and the feature composer are based on a pretrained model (this particular script uses the VGG16 model).